datalad-handbook/book/docs/glossary.rst

       A distributed file synchronization system, enabling sharing and synchronizing collections of large files.
 It allows managing files with :term:`Git`, without checking the file content into Git.

+   git-annex branch
+      A :term:`branch` in your dataset if it contains an :term:`annex`.
+It is completely unconnected to any other branches in your dataset, and contains different types of log files.
+The contents of this branch are used for git-annex internal tracking of the dataset and its annexed contents.
+      It is managed by :term:`git-annex`, and you should not temper with it.

    Git config file
       A file in which :term:`Git` stores configuration option.
 Such a file usually exists on the system, user, and repository (dataset) level.